RoboticsClubatUCF/Hydrofoil-Designer/README.md

 ### 1. Paste a `.dat` profile

 Paste the raw text of a standard airfoil coordinate file into the **Front Foil Profile** box.
-An example NACA 4418 file is included in `example_data/naca4418.dat` — click **"Load NACA 4418 example"** to pre-fill it.
+An example NACA 4418 file is included — click **"Load NACA 4418 example"** to pre-fill it.

 **Expected format (Selig):**